 How we use your personal data

-We will always gain your consent to contact you by email for marketing purposes.
-We will send you marketing by post, on the basis of it being within our legitimate interests (see below section on ‘Our legal basis for processing your data’ for more information) to do so, unless you opt out.
-And we will also contact existing supporters by phone on this basis, unless they are registered with the Telephone Preference Service or they have opted out of receiving marketing communications.
+We will always gain your consent to contact you by email for supporter communication purposes.
+We may send you supporter communications by post unless you tell us not to by using the contact details in the ‘Contact us’ section below.
+And we will also contact existing supporters by phone on this basis, unless they are registered with the Telephone Preference Service or they have opted out of receiving supporter communications.
+You can also opt out of receiving fundraising communications from us by signing up to the Fundraising Preference Service.

 Why should you sign up for supporter communications from us?